teuton-software/asker/README.md

 # Description

-_Free Software multiplatform program_, that helps trainers to create a huge amount of questions, from a definitions (_conceptual entities_) input file.
+_Free Software program_, that helps trainers to create a huge amount of questions, from a definitions (_conceptual entities_) input file.

 Steps: